amobiz/configurable-gulp-recipe-pipe/README.md

 # gulp-ccr-pipe
-Configurable gulp recipe that pipe stream generated from first sub task to others.
+Cascading Configurable Gulp Recipe for gulp-chef that pipe stream generated from first sub task to others.